pyexcel/pyexcel-xls/README.rst

 **pyexcel-xls** is a tiny wrapper library to read, manipulate and write data in xls format and it can read xlsx and xlsm fromat.
 You are likely to use it with `pyexcel <https://github.com/pyexcel/pyexcel>`_.

+:fire: New flag: `detect_merged_cells` allows you to spread the same value among all merged cells.
+But be aware that this may slow down its reading performance.

 New flag: `skip_hidden_row_and_column` allows you to skip hidden rows and columns and is defaulted to **True**.
 It may slow down its reading performance.
 And it is only valid for 'xls' files.
 For 'xlsx' files, please use pyexcel-xlsx.